benhk2005/technical-test-q2/README.md

 ## Reminder
 ⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️

-Due to the limitation of Google Map API Key, for android build, it might not be able to show the Google Map as I enabled the API key restriction with SHA-1 fingerprint.
+Due to the limitation of Google Map API Key and API Key has to published to GitHub.
+For android build, it will not be able to show the Google Map as I enabled the API key restriction with SHA-1 fingerprint.
 Please download APK on Relase section for Android

 ⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️